-ADJUNCT CLINICAL PROFESSOR BRETT SUTTON Chief Health Officer as authorised to exercise emergency powers under sections 20A and 199(2)(a) of the PHW Act.
+ADJUNCT CLINICAL PROFESSOR BRETT SUTTON Chief Health Officer, as authorised to exercise emergency powers under sections 20A and 199(2)(a) of the PHW Act.

-DIRECTIONS FROM CHIEF HEALTH OFFICER IN ACCORDANCE WITH EMERGENCY POWERS ARISING FROM DECLARED STATE OF EMERGENCY Workplace Directions (No. 6)
+DIRECTIONS FROM CHIEF HEALTH OFFICER IN ACCORDANCE WITH EMERGENCY POWERS ARISING FROM DECLARED STATE OF EMERGENCY

+Workplace Directions (No. 7)

-I, Adjunct Clinical Professor Brett Sutton, Chief Health Officer, consider it necessary to eliminate or reduce the risk to public health - and reasonably necessary to protect public health - to give the following directions pursuant to section 200(1)(d) of the Public Health and Wellbeing Act 2008 (Vic.)
+I, Adjunct Clinical Professor Brett Sutton, Chief Health Officer, consider it reasonably necessary to eliminate or reduce the risk to public health - and reasonably necessary to protect public health - to give the following directions pursuant to section 200(1)(d) of the Public Health and Wellbeing Act 2008 (Vic.)
 (PHW Act):

-- The presence of a person with a positive diagnosis of Novel Coronavirus 2019 (2019-nCoV) at a Work Premises is considered to pose an immediate risk of transmission to persons who attend, or may attend, the Work Premises. - (2) The purpose of these directions is to limit the number of Victorians attending Work Premises to assist in reducing the frequency and scale of outbreaks of 2019-nCoV in Victorian workplaces and to establish more specific obligations on employers and workers in relation to managing the risk associated with 2019-nCoV. - (2A) These directions must be read together with the Directions currently in force. - (3) These directions are intended to supplement any obligation an employer may have under the OHS Act and are not intended to derogate from any such obligations. - (4) These directions replace the Workplace Directions (No. 5) and clarify the application of the density quotient to schools, and the application of COVIDSafe plans to all business with onsite operations (with specific exceptions).
+- (1) The presence of a person with a positive diagnosis of Novel Coronavirus 2019 (2019-nCoV) at a Work Premises is considered to pose an immediate risk of transmission to persons who attend, or may attend, the Work Premises. - (2) The purpose of these directions is to limit the number of Victorians attending Work Premises to assist in reducing the frequency and scale of outbreaks of 2019-nCoV in Victorian workplaces and to establish more specific obligations on employers and workers in relation to managing the risk associated with 2019-nCoV. - (2A) These directions must be read together with the Directions currently in force. - (3) These directions are intended to supplement any obligation an employer may have under the OHS Act and are not intended to derogate from any such obligations. - (4) These directions replace the Workplace Directions (No. 6) and clarify the application of the density quotient to childcare or early childhood services.

-These directions may be referred to as the Workplace Directions (No. 6).
+These directions may be referred to as the Workplace Directions (No. 7).